 Getting married in India is not only about tying a knot with your better half and having a happily ever after!
 It is more than that.
 After you have survived with the plethora of wedding vows and customs, you are now required to register it legally according to the marriage laws in India.
-There are a lot of legal formalities for wedding in India for 2019.
+There are a lot of legal formalities for weddings in India for 2019.
 In case you are getting married in the day to come, I am sure this article is going to be worth your time and energy.

 All the legal requirements to get married in India

 According to the Special Marriage Act of 1954, either of the parties should be living in India for 30 days before applying to get married.
 A candidate has to produce a certificate issued by the local police station.
 For any foreign national getting married to an Indian citizen, they will be required to produce additional documents but they do not have to become a citizen of the country.
+Suggested Post: Royal Indian Palace Venue For Grand Wedding

-Conversely, Indian government recognizes foreign marriage certificates as well.
+Conversely, the Indian government recognizes foreign marriage certificates as well.
 So, if you have gotten married abroad, you do not need to get it registered in India.
 In the case of non-resident couples, they can get legally married in their home country and then have a ceremonial blessing in India.

 All The Necessary Documentation for Getting Married in India

 The type of wedding you have is going to determine the documentation required.
-The following documents are what you need with you on your wedding day:
+The following documents are what you need with you on your wedding day: Also Visit Us: Dreamz Wedding Planner

 Proof of being a resident in the country for the last 30 days prior to the application.